 In each of these cases, the Message Storage Client SHALL infer any derived changes it needs to capture the overall change to the storage.
 For example, when a parent “folderName” changes, even though the storage does not report a change against the subfolders’ path values, the Message Storage Client SHALL derive this change locally based on the notification of the parent folderName change.

-Updating an Object’s Flags
+Updating Flags for Folders and Objects

-The Message Storage Server SHALL support a resource for updating an Object’s flags.
-This is the most common use of updating an Object’s metadata and SHALL be accomplished using the PUT method
+The Message Storage Server SHALL support a resource for updating flags of Folders and Objects.
+This is the most common use of updatingFolder or Object metadata and SHALL be accomplished using the PUT method

 //{nmsHost}/nms/v1/base/{boxId}/objects/{objectId}/flags

+//{nmsHost}/nms/v1/base/{boxId}/folders/{folderId}/flags

-Note that Message Storage Server MAY support the flag the Message Storage Client is updating, but if it does not the result code (response) MAY still be the same (200ok).
+Note that Message Storage Server MAY support the flag the Message Storage Client is updating, but if it does not, the result code (response) MAY still be the same (200ok).
 Message Storage Client SHOULD check if flags are supported by Message Storage Server before requesting UPDATE operation.

 Metadata Fetch Operation

-The Message Storage Client SHALL receive the metadata of objects within the store using the following methods:
+The Message Storage Client SHALL receive the metadata of folders and objects within the store using the following methods:

-Notifications sent from the Message Storage Server SHALL contain the metadata of the objects that have changed in the store
+Notifications sent from the Message Storage Server SHALL contain the metadata of the folders and objects that have changed in the store

-Object search: the Message Storage Client SHALL search the server for objects and the result shall be a list of objects and their associated metadata.
+Object search: the Message Storage Client SHALL search the server for folders or objects and the result shall be a list of folders or objects and their associated metadata.